-In order to be paid for a holiday that falls in mid-month (other than the first or last workday of the month), the employee must be a state employee (the legal definition of which is employed by the state and not on LWOP) on the day before and the day after the holiday.
+To be paid for a holiday that falls in mid-month (other than the first or last workday of the month), the employee must be a state employee (the legal definition of which is employed by the state and not on LWOP) on the day before and the day after the holiday.
 If the holiday falls on the first workday of a month, the employee must be a state employee on the day immediately after the holiday to be paid.
-If the holiday falls on the last workday of the month, the employee must be a state employee on the day immediately after the holiday to be paid.
-If the holiday falls on the last workday of the month, the employee must be a state employee on the day immediately before the holiday to be paid.^{19, 20}
+If the holiday falls on the last workday of the month, the employee must be a state employee on the day immediately before the holiday to be paid. $^{19,\ 20}$